AmitBhardwaj26/DSA/Leetcode/December/2256. Minimum Average Difference/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].
+You are given a 0-indexed integer array nums of length n.

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.
+The average difference of the index i is the absolute difference between the average of the first i + 1 elements of nums and the average of the last n - i - 1 elements.
+Both averages should be rounded down to the nearest integer.

-Return an integer array answer where answer[i] is the answer to the ith query.
+Return the index with the minimum average difference.
+If there are multiple such indices, return the smallest one.
 </p>